How to Use Spray Paint {The COMPLETE Guide}

 Help!
 My nozzle is clogged!

 It can be really frustrating when your spray paint can gets clogged and won’t spray anymore.
-Thankfully, it’s an easy fix – simply pull the nozzle off the spray can and soak it for a few hours in some mineral spirits, paint thinner, or even nail polish remover.
+Thankfully, it’s an easy fix.
+Simply pull the nozzle off the spray can and soak it for a few hours in some mineral spirits, paint thinner, or even nail polish remover.
 Once it’s soaked for a while, pull it out and wipe it down – it should be great after that!

-Also, don’t forget that most of the nozzles are a universal fit – so if yours is clogged and you don’t have time to wait for it to soak, simply pull the nozzle off of another can to replace it while the clogged one is soaking!
+Also, don’t forget that most of the nozzles are a universal fit.
+So, if yours is clogged and you don’t have time to wait for it to soak, simply pull the nozzle off of another can to replace it while the clogged one is soaking!

-In order to prevent clogged nozzles in the future, you should always clear it of paint when you finish a project – turn the can upside down and spray onto a piece of scrap cardboard or your drop cloth until it runs clear.
+In order to prevent clogged nozzles in the future, you should always clear it of paint when you finish a project.
+Turn the can upside down and spray onto a piece of scrap cardboard or your drop cloth until it runs clear.
 Then, wipe the nozzle off so any remaining paint is removed.

-Do I need to seal my piece?
+Do I need to seal my project?

+Go forth and transform everything in your house!
 (Just kidding.
 But seriously.
 You can transform almost everything!)

 Thanks for your notes.
 I’m spray painting a wood shelf.
 Is it better to lie it down on the ground or paint it while it’s standing up?